DipeshGod/blysme/README.md

 ### Some Useful Hints

 1. api folder inside "app" directory contains serverless api for serverside logic
+2. test are inside "tests" folder in root directory

 ### Some useful links